EhoNo1/Aetous-VRC-Blog/docs/Commissions.md

 - **These prices are subject to change at any time.** I may choose to update these prices from time-to-time.
 - **Final prices be different depending on the complexity.** If your project is more or less complex we may negotiate a lower or higher price.
 - **All prices are in USD.**
 - **Half of payment is expected upfront.
-Second Half is due at completion before the project files are provided.** Paying the full price early is permitted.
+Second Half is due at completion before the project files are provided.** Paying the full price early is permitted and greatly appreciated, but does not automatically grant expedited service.